rerun-io/rerun/docs/content/concepts/spaces-and-transforms.md

-As explained below, a space view _may_ display data belonging to multiple spaces, but there must be a well-defined means of transforming the data from one space to another. by a specific space, and the other spaces must have well-defined transforms to that space to be displayed in the same view.
+As explained below, a space view _may_ display data belonging to multiple spaces, but there must be a well-defined means of transforming the data from one space to another.

 Which entities belong to which spaces is a function of the transform system, which uses the following rules to define the space connectivity: